 Image credit: NASA Earth Observatory/Joshua Stevens; NOAA National Environmental Satellite, Data, and Information Service.
 Caption: Kathryn Hansen.

-We understand that during this time in-person programming has transitioned into activities that you can use to engage your communities with online and families at home.
-Below is a curated list of activities and resources that you may find useful if planning an alternative Earth Day event or campaign that reaches audiences in new and creative ways.
+Currently, during the crisis around COVID-19, in-person programming has transitioned into experiences designed to engage audiences online, including families at home.
+Below is a curated list of resources that you may find useful if planning alternative Earth Day events to engage your community in new and creative ways.

-These activities were designed for use in museums or in other informal educational settings but may be adaptable for online or at-home learning experiences.
-For resources, many of these materials can found around the house or will need to be printed from online.
+These activities were designed for use in museums or in other informal educational settings but may be adapted for online or at-home learning experiences.
+Many of the activity materials can found around the house or can be printed from downloaded files in advance.